collabora/obs-gitlab-runner/README.md

 Generates a [child
 pipeline](https://docs.gitlab.com/ee/ci/pipelines/parent_child_pipelines.html)
-for the purpose of monitoring builds that were started from an [`upload`](#upload) command.
+for the purpose of monitoring builds that were started from a [`dput`](#dput) command.
 An individual monitoring job will be generated for each repository / architecture combination in the project, with a name of `MONITOR_JOB_PREFIX-REPOSITORY-ARCH` (e.g. `obs-default-aarch64`).
-Because this command needs to read the generated build info file, this should generally be in the same job as the invocation of [`upload`](#upload).
+Because this command needs to read the generated build info file, this should generally be in the same job as the invocation of [`dput`](#dput).
 The generated pipeline file can be included in your main pipeline following the standard GitLab
 mechanisms: